How I prepare for a long distance run

 To keep my long distance runs enjoyable, I’ve started using them as a way to discover new areas in the city.
 Over the years I’ve noticed that I always seem to plateau once the novelty of a new neighbourhood has worn off.
 It’s only exciting so many times before you really start to count the time and the kilometers and it becomes boring and unenjoyable.
 I can’t even fathom the drudgery of what it would be like to run on a treadmill for more than five minutes.

 From the top of the lookout, which overlooks all of Spadina all the way to the water, I spotted one large spire that seemed to stick out from the rest of the buildings.
 I ran down to find out what it was.
-Just imagine that, standing at one of the highest points of the city, picking a spot, and knowing that you can run there.
+Just imagine that, standing at one of the highest points in the city, picking a spot, and knowing that you could run there.

 The spire was way closer than I thought and I almost ran right past it.
 It was the U of T Daniels building placed right in the centre of Spadina circle.
 I kept going until I reached the water and caught the cool, calm breeze of Toronto’s early morning.
 I made it all the way back before the bustle of ChinaTown arrived for the day.